 If you are looking for a dense and durable paving solution for your garden, then why not consider limestone paving?
 Whether you consider dark, light or coloured paving, Indian limestone paving could be ideal.
 Our limestone patio slabs are available in black, blue or yellow to perfectly finish your garden project.

 Indian limestone paving slabs have a noble and elegant natural texture.
-It offers high density colours with less pores than other stone, and a very high level of hardness.
+It offers high-density colours with fewer pores than other stone, and a very high level of hardness.
 The natural surface of Indian limestone offers a beautiful natural effect and an anti-slip property.
 Just one more reason that limestone paving is a popular garden paving option.

 Many homeowners opt for limestone patio flags as it is a natural stone that looks beautiful.
 However, it also creates a durable, hardwearing and long-lasting surface.
 The great British weather can often mean rain and wet weather.
 However, limestone paving stones dry quickly but even when wet they offer a slip-resistant feel underfoot due to the naturally uneven surface.

 Whether you are looking to create a more contemporary feel with black garden paving or a more traditional style with yellow slabs; Indian limestone paving is well worth looking at.

 What Is Limestone?